yuexing/problems/pizza/README.md

 ### Order rules

-- for an order specified by orderId, it starts with NEW and the updateIds should be increasingly unique
+- for an order specified by orderId, its status starts with NEW and the updateIds should be increasingly unique
 - Charged after NEW; CANCELED and REFUNDED will return the money